leachouri/leachouri/README.md

 Data Scientist skilled in Artificial Intelligence (AI) technology and Data Analysis.

-I'm also Backend Web Developer with Java(JEE/Spring) and Python(Django/Flask).
+I'm also a Backend Web Developer with Java(JEE/Spring) and Python(Django/Flask).

 *Do not hesitate to contact me here:*   **[Linkedin](https://www.linkedin.com/in/mohamed-leachouri/)**